pasindu94/maka-cli/README.md

 Meteor Apps Kick Ass! (maka)

 Maka is a command line scaffolding tool for Meteor applications.
-Maka has been adapted from EventedMind's iron-meteor to be compatible with Meteor 1.4.x.

 It automatically creates project structure, files and boilerplate code.
 You may use maka where ever you use meteor.